Frequently Asked Questions

 -

-Traditional Chinese herbal medicine uses combinations of plant, mineral, and sometimes animal-based ingredients to support the body’s natural balance.
-Instead of targeting a single symptom, herbal formulas are designed to address the underlying pattern of imbalance in the body—such as Qi stagnation, blood deficiency, heat, dampness, or other patterns described in Chinese medicine.
+Traditional Chinese herbal medicine uses classical, time-tested formulas, or combinations of herbs, to support the body’s natural balance.
+Rather than targeting a single symptom, formulas are designed to address the underlying patterns of imbalance in the body.

 -